Skip to content

 09 March 2021

-5 minutes read
+6 minutes read

 The management of phosphorus in wastewater is essential for protecting the health of water courses and wildlife.
 To explain more about the current situation around phosphorus removal, we spoke to Matthew Langdon, our Municipal Business Development Manager.
+[Updated 2023]

-I joined VWT UK in February 2020 as a Business Development Manager with a focus on the municipal water sector.
+I joined Veolia in February 2020 as a Business Development Manager with a focus on the municipal water sector.
 I work with the water companies, their contractor partners and design consultants to look at how we can best meet their water treatment requirements.
 This may be through investment in new plants and equipment, our service offering or utilising digital services to streamline and optimise processes.

 Why is it so important to address the issue of phosphorus in wastewater?

 There are two important issues with phosphorus management.
 One is the impact that it has on the natural environment.
-Phosphorus can enter watercourses from a variety of sources such as excess fertilisers being washed into rivers as well as discharges from sewage treatment.
-If large quantities of phosphorus reach streams, rivers and lakes it can cause the water to become too nutrient rich and trigger algae blooms.
-This can deplete the oxygen in the water, resulting in the death of fish and other aquatic wildlife, and also block sunlight from reaching water based plants.
+Phosphorus can enter watercourses from a variety of sources, such as excess fertilisers being washed into rivers, as well as discharges from sewage treatment.
+If large quantities of phosphorus reach streams, rivers and lakes, it can cause the water to become too nutrient-rich and trigger algae blooms.
+This can deplete the oxygen in the water, resulting in the death of fish and other aquatic wildlife, and also block sunlight from reaching water-based plants.

-What has changed in AMP7?
+What has changed in AMP7, and what's next for AMP8?

 What options are there for phosphorus management?

 There are a number of ways to reduce the levels of phosphorus in the environment.
-One part of this is catchment management where water companies work with local landowners and farmers to limit the amount of runoff of fertilisers from fields into the water network.
+One part of this is catchment management, where water companies work with local landowners and farmers to limit the amount of runoff of fertilisers from fields into the water network.

-In terms of wastewater treatment solutions there are several options available.
-Chemical based technologies that use a metal salt coagulant to allow the removal of phosphorus as a solid is a common approach.
-This includes solutions such as our Actiflo® sand ballasted clarification system that is ideal for sites that need to meet very low phosphorus consent levels.
-Also, for sites where further treatment is required to meet the tightened standard, additional steps can be added.
-For example, filtration systems such as our Discfilter technology can be used either in pre-treatment or as a tertiary step depending on the requirements of the site.
+In terms of wastewater treatment solutions, there are several options available.
+Chemical-based technologies that use a metal salt coagulant to allow the removal of phosphorus as a solid are a common approach.
+This includes solutions such as our Actiflo® sand ballasted clarification system, which is ideal for sites that need to meet very low phosphorus consent levels.

-It is also possible to harness biological processes to remove phosphorus, including algae based systems.
-This is a chemical free solution that has the added advantage of capturing carbon dioxide as well as producing biomass that can be sold for a range of applications.
+discfilter Hero---HPF-575x400It is also possible to harness biological processes to remove phosphorus, including algae-based systems.
+This is a chemical-free solution that has the added advantage of capturing carbon dioxide as well as producing biomass that can be sold for a range of applications.

 What are the benefits of phosphorus recovery?